WAGO/pfc-firmware-sdk/README.md

 ***The open source software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.***

 # ..:: Attention ::..
-## For FW19 a new toolchain is required!
+## For FW18 a new toolchain is required!
-Follow the steps in chapter "Install "cross-toolchain"" also check the installation path.
+Follow the steps in chapter "Install "cross-toolchain" also check the installation path.

 # Install WAGO-PFC-SDK on Ubuntu 16.04.5 (64bit) LTS